jtebert/gridsim/docs/reference/robot.rst

 To get started faster, :class:`~gridsim.grid_robot.GridRobot` implements a simple movement protocol and communication criterion, allowing the user to quickly start implementing their own code on the `GridRobot` platform.

+For details on extending the Robot classes to create your own, see :ref:`custom-robot`.

 .. autoclass:: gridsim.robot.Robot
    :members:
+   :exclude-members: update

 .. autoclass:: gridsim.grid_robot.GridRobot